Direct links to:

 Address of foreign representations in Switzerland

-Under the following circumstances, a stay abroad may result in protection status S being rescinded: if the focal point of a person in need of protection’s living arrangements shifts abroad, temporary protection status in Switzerland expires (see Art.
+Under the following circumstances, a stay abroad may result in protection status S being rescinded: if the focus of a person in need of protection’s living arrangements shifts abroad, temporary protection status in Switzerland expires (see Art.
 79 let. a AsylA).
 SEM examines each case individually.
-A shift in the focal point of a person’s living arrangements is presumed to have occurred if the stay abroad exceeds two months, but the presumption can be challenged rebutted (for example in the case of temporary study stays of more than two months or work-related assignments abroad).
+A shift in the focus of a person’s living arrangements is presumed to have occurred if the stay abroad exceeds two months, but the presumption can be challenged (for example in the case of temporary study stays of more than two months or work-related assignments abroad).

-Are Ukrainian nationals with protection status S allowed to travel to Ukraine?
+Are Ukrainian nationals with protection status S allowed to travel back to Ukraine?

-Travel to Ukraine is not prohibited in principle.
-However, if a person in need of protection stays in the home country or country of origin for more than 15 days per quarter, SEM may revoke temporary protection status in Switzerland (Art.
+Travelling back to Ukraine is not prohibited in principle.
+However, if a person seeking protection in Switzerland returns to Ukraine for more than 15 days in any quarter, SEM may revoke their temporary protection status in Switzerland (Art.
 78 para.
 1 let. c AsylA; Art.
 51 AsylO 1).
-SEM will waive the revocation if the foreign person undertook the journey (lasting more than 15 days in any quarter period) due to coercion or in preparation for definitive return to his or her country of origin or home country.
+SEM will not revoke temporary protection if the person concerned returns to Ukraine for more than 15 days in any quarter for compelling reasons (e.g. a death or serious illness in the family) or in order to prepare for returning permanently to Ukraine.

 How does family reunification work?

-If the requirements for independent entry are not met, it is possible to submit a written application to SEM for family reunification.
+If the requirements for independent entry are not met, it is possible to submit a written application to SEM for family reunification in accordance with Article 71 paragraph 3 of the Asylum Act.
 Spouses, persons living together in a permanent relationship, registered partners and minor children who are abroad will be granted entry to Switzerland, provided that the family has been separated by events in Ukraine and there are no special circumstances to the contrary.

 What do you need to be aware of if you want to bring pets with you?